drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	deserve to be parallelized, computing the average point and computing the largest distance between two points.
 Computing the average point involves calculating the total sum of all points by a reduction which is followed by a division in each coordinate by the number of points in the set.
-When computing the maximum distance bewteen two points a CUDA kernel is lauched which spaws a thread for each point which then compares every other point to it by calculating the distacnce between them and stores the maximum distance within the memory in each thread.
-Within this computation each point is compared to itself once which is concious decision since compute on the GPU is cheap and otherwise each thread would be recieving different instructions which is not friendly to the SIMT programming model on the GPU.
+When computing the maximum distance between two points a CUDA kernel is launched which spawns a thread for each point which then compares every other point to it by calculating the distance between them and stores the maximum distance within the memory in each thread.
+Within this computation each point is compared to itself once which is conscious decision since compute on the GPU is cheap and otherwise each thread would be recieving different instructions which is not friendly to the SIMT programming model on the GPU.
-	Once these calculations are finished an atomic max opertation is performed to shared memory and then another atomic max to global memory which gives us our final value of the maximum distance.
+	Once these calculations are finished an atomic max operation is performed to shared memory and then another atomic max to global memory which gives us our final value of the maximum distance.
 	These two quantities are then used to construct a _supertriagle_ which will encompass all points in the set of points we provide.
 The maximum distance is the radius and the average point is center to a circle